counterpoint-studio/artgift/README.md

 ### Clone this repository and install

-1. Clone this code repository onto your local machine, using the clone URL provided by Github.
+1. Make yourself a (public or private) clone of the repository on Github, and then clone it onto your local machine.
 2. Make sure you have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed on your local development machine.

 ### Prerequisites